 Radio Producer and Host, This American Life

 Ira Glass is the host and creator of the public radio program This American Life.
-The show is heard each week by over 2.2 million listeners on more than 500 public radio stations, with another million downloading the podcast.
+The show is heard each week by over 2.2 million listeners on more than 500 public radio stations, with another 1.5 million downloading the podcast.
 The show also airs each week on the CBC in Canada, the Australian Broadcasting Corporation's radio network, and on BBC Radio 4 Extra in the UK.
 For years, the podcast of This American Life was the most popular podcast on iTunes, until the show started its first spin-off program Serial, which quickly became the most popular podcast ever created.
 Over 7 million people have downloaded each episode.